M-oeri/duckweed/README.md

 - `*.json`: Metadata files containing information such as image-level attributes, labels, or coordinates.
 - `*.png`: Original or processed image files.
-- `*_mask.png`: Binary segmentation masks highlighting relevant regions (e.g., plants).
+- `*_mask.png`: Binary segmentation masks highlighting relevant regions.
 - `*_masked.png`: Images after applying the corresponding mask.
 - `*_metadata.json`: Aggregated metadata for the entire dataset.
-- `d1/`, `d5/`: Subfolders containing segmented mask variants of the associated data entries.
+- `d1/`, `d5/`: Subfolders containing segmented mask variants of the associated data entries, which are obtained at day 1 or day 5 after cultivation.

 ## 💡 Intended Use Cases